Diageo's 'Arthur's Day' faces backlash in home of Guinness

 "On Thursday, the vast majority of people will go out and enjoy all of those three things and enjoy them sensibly."

-But 74 percent of the 7,000 listeners who texted RTE national radio after it asked their opinion said they were not in favour of Arthur's Day.
+But 74 percent of the 7,000 listeners who texted RTE national radio after it asked their opinion said they were not in favor of Arthur's Day.

 "With high rates of alcohol consumption and binge drinking, we don't need another reason to drink," said Professor Frank Murray, chairman of the alcohol policy group of Ireland's Royal College of Physicians.